Skip to Content

 How to Make Pork Floss At Home

-Pork Floss is a must-have food in my mom’s kitchen.
-It lasts long, is easy to preserve at room temperature, and compatible with many daily Vietnamese, Chinese or Thai dishes..
-Some examples are Vietnamese xoi man (Savory sticky rice), Vietnamese baguette, porridge, rice balls or cooked rice itself.
-Therefore, my childhood was associated with it, especially in the morning when my mom didn’t have much time to prepare breakfast.
-When I studied in Italy, she also sent me a few packages of pork floss and dried shrimp to ease my homesickness.
-Now I can make it my own thanks to her recipe and several hours researching on the internet.
-Let me show you how to make pork floss at home in Vietnamese style.
+My childhood was closely associated with pork floss, especially in the morning when my mom didn’t have much time to prepare breakfast.
+Even when I studied in Italy, she also sent me a few packages of pork floss and dried shrimp to ease my homesickness.
+Now I can make it on my own thanks to her recipe and several hours of research on the internet.
+Let me show you how to make pork floss at home in the Vietnamese style.

 What is Meat Floss and Pork Floss?